refena/refena/refena/doc/async_value.md

 ## Joining multiple AsyncValues into one

-Joining multiple `AsyncValue`s into one is similar to `map`, but it allows you to join multiple `AsyncValue`s into one.
+Joining multiple `AsyncValue`s into one is similar to `map`, but it allows you to watch multiple `AsyncValue`s at once.

 Here, we use the new Records feature of Dart.